freenet/web/hugo-site/content/news/weekly-dev-meeting-2024-10-11.md

   - The release is tentatively expected within the next few weeks, but this depends on the success of network simulations and live testing.
-  - A cautious approach is being taken to minimize risks in real-world conditions, with connectivity between peers being the highest area of concern.
+  - A cautious approach is being taken to minimize risks in real-world conditions, with connectivity between non-gateway peers being the highest area of concern.

 - **Technical Highlights:**
   - WebAssembly has been used to maintain a highly responsive user interface, which is key for the